East Rail line: Platform gaps

 In 2013, the MTR Corporation announced its intention to retrofit half-height automatic platform gates (APGs) on East Rail line platforms as part of the Shatin to Central Link (SCL) project.
 This would involve the installation of about 1,600 pairs of gates at 13 at-grade or elevated stations along the line, starting from Racecourse and Tai Po Market.
 However, the actual installation of APGs was not technically feasible until the adoption of the Trainguard MT CBTC signalling system, as the legacy signalling systems used on the line had little capacity to interface smoothly with the APGs.
 In addition, the Metro-Cammell EMUs lacked an motoring and braking system advanced enough to achieve high accuracy in platform stopping location, which is a prerequisite for APGs operations.
 As such, the actual installation of APGs could only take place after the new signalling system comes into operation and all Metro-Cammell EMUs are withdrawn from service.
 Advance works like platform structure strengthening commenced in 2013, yet the first pair of APGs was not installed until 7 May 2023, one week short of the cross-harbour extension's first anniversary.
-A second batch of installation works are expected to commence at Sha Tin, Tai Wai, Lok Ma Chau, and Sheung Shui later in 2023.
-Kowloon Tong, Fo Tan, and Tai Wo will be the third batch.
-Mong Kok East, University, and Lo Wu will be the last stations to undergo installation works.
-All stations are expected to have APGs by the end of 2025.
-The installation on all the stations finished earlier than expected on 4 June 2025.
+A second batch of installation works was expected to commence at Sha Tin, Tai Wai, Lok Ma Chau, and Sheung Shui later in 2023.
+Kowloon Tong, Fo Tan, and Tai Wo were the third batch.
+Mong Kok East, University, and Lo Wu were the last stations to undergo installation works.
+All stations were expected to have APGs by the end of 2025.
+The installation on all the stations finished earlier than expected on 4 June 2025, with Mong Kok East finishing the installation on Platform 1 by 23 May 2025.

-As the APGs will block passengers' view of the wide platform gaps, the MTR is installing 140 mechanical gap fillers at Mong Kok East, University, and Lo Wu stations to reduce passengers' safety risks.
+As the APGs would block passengers' view of the wide platform gaps, the MTR installed 140 mechanical gap fillers at Mong Kok East, University, and Lo Wu stations to reduce passengers' safety risks.